Modelo deal parties working on DOJ concerns: source

 That was not enough for the DOJ and now the parties are headed to court for a trial that could drag on for months.
 But one source, who declined to be named, said the companies are also pursuing "a parallel path" toward a possible settlement.

-Officials at all three companies declined to comment.
+Officials for AB InBev, Constellation and Modelo declined to comment.
 The DOJ was not immediately available.

-It could not be learned what specific remedies are being weighed but the agency's complaint lays out some concerns that antitrust experts say may hint at partial fixes.

-One issue is the supply of beer.
-The complaint argues that AB InBev would have the right to withhold supply or terminate the supply agreement or renegotiate its terms.
-There is also a call option allowing AB InBev to buy all of Crown every 10 years at a fixed multiple.

 "INCOMPLETE UNDERSTANDING"

-Also on Friday, Constellation said the DOJ's complaint "demonstrates its incomplete understanding of the proposed transaction."
+Also on Friday, Constellation, the world's biggest branded wine maker, said the DOJ's complaint "demonstrates its incomplete understanding of the proposed transaction."

 The DOJ has "overlooked the existence and commercial activities" of Crown Imports, Constellation said.
 It claims that the deal will actually improve competition since the distributor would be completely independent from the supplier, whereas now, Modelo has an ownership stake.